 I’d suggest playing Green Fire at Forbidden Mountains and Briar Rose’s Cottage and then playing Raven and moving him between them.

-Then you can move Maleficent between The Forest and King Stefan’s Castle without her accidentally removing the Green Fire curse.
+Then you can move Maleficent between The Forest and King Stefan’s Castle without her removing the Green Fire curse.

 Protect Raven at all costs